A Real Plan for DC Voting Rights and Home Rule

 The second flaw is that HR 157 provides no Senate representation for District residents.
 Senate Representation is far more important for DC residents than House Representation.
 Even former Representative Tom Davis (R, VA) has stated clearly that he opposes Senators coming from the District of Columbia.
 (It is worth noting that he is not opposed to DC residents being represented in the Senate by the Maryland Senators.
 In fact, most Republicans who favor equal voting rights for DC residents favor DC residents voting as part of Maryland in one way or another.)

 Washington DC could also gain voting rights and home rule by statehood.
 A previous DC statehood bill by DC Delegate Eleanor Holmes Norton was soundly defeated in 1993 by a vote of 153 to 277.
-While a similar bill could be attempted again, it would likely be met with a similar result.
+While a similar bill was recently passed in the House, it received not a single Republican vote and will likely fail in the Senate or be subject to a filibuster.
 This approach is unlikely to succeed due to two political realities:

 - Republicans and legislators from large states are unlikely to favor awarding statehood to what is essentially a small, heavily Democratic city, especially if there are other feasible solutions that provide DC full representation in Congress.